YunoHost-Apps/librespeed_ynh/README.md

 ## Disclaimers / important information

-* Any known limitations, constrains or stuff not working, such as (but not limited to):
+* Any known limitations, constrains or stuff not working :
     * Please visit [Troubleshooting, common problems, known limitations](https://github.com/librespeed/speedtest/wiki/Troubleshooting,-common-problems,-known-limitations) for more informations.
+    * Important: ID obfuscation currently only works on 64-bit PHP!
+You might want to set `$redact_ip_addresses` to true in `results/telemetry_settings.php`, this way, all IP addresses will be removed from the telemetry for better privacy.
+This is disabled by default.

-* Other infos that people should be aware of, such as:
+* Other infos that people should be aware of :
     * A basic front-end for visualizing and searching tests by ID is available in `domain.tld/results/stats.php`.
 A password is asked to you during installation steps to access this page.